anmol-anand/portfolio/README.md

 Bugs in mobile version:

     - Dropdown font is too big
-    - Page should open to fit screen
+    - Page should open to fit screen width